0HALE0/0HALE0/README.md

 I'm **Hale**, a passionate software and industrial engineer from Turkey.
 I love exploring new technologies and finding innovative solutions to complex problems!

-- 🔭 I’m currently working on a personal [Instagram-clone project](https://github.com/0HALE0/instagram-clone).
+- 🔭 I’m currently working on a personal [portfolio_project](https://haletanriverdi.com/).
 - 🌱 I’m currently learning Next.js and about life!
 - 💬 Ask me about software engineering, industrial processes, or anything tech-related!
 - 📫 How to reach me: [hale.tanriverdi@gmail.com](mailto:hale.tanriverdi@gmail.com)

 ### Fun Facts:
-- ⚡ I enjoy coding, skating, playing electronic guitar, visual thinking and design management.
+- ⚡ I enjoy coding, skating, boxing, playing electronic guitar and tennis, visual thinking and design management.
 - 🌍 I have a multinational perspective thanks to my Erasmus+ experience in Germany.

 ### Skills & Tools: